SigNoz/signoz.io/blog/2022-04-28-opentelemetry-vs-prometheus.md

 ## What is OpenTelemetry?

 OpenTelemetry is a set of API, SDKs, libraries, and integrations that aims to standardize the generation, collection, and management of telemetry data(logs, metrics, and traces).
-OpenTelemetry is a Cloud Native Computing Foundation project created after the merger of OpenCensus(from Google) and OpenTracing(from Uber).
-[CNCF](https://www.cncf.io/) is the same foundation which incubated Kubernetes too.
+OpenTelemetry is a Cloud Native Computing Foundation project created after the merger of OpenCensus(from Google) and OpenTracing(from Uber). <a href = "https://www.cncf.io/" rel="noopener noreferrer nofollow" target="_blank">CNCF</a> is the same foundation which incubated Kubernetes too.

 OpenTelemetry provides a vendor-agnostic method of collecting telemetry data.
 Telemetry data has become critical to observe the state of distributed systems.
 With microservices and polyglot architectures, there was a need to have a global standard.
 OpenTelemetry aims to fill that space and is doing a great job at it thus far.